 Rappaport Distinguished Visiting Professor

-Robert J. Cordy is the Rappaport Distinguished Visiting Professor for the Fall 2018 semester.
+Robert J. Cordy was the Rappaport Distinguished Visiting Professor for the Fall 2018 semester.
 A partner at McDermott, Will & Emery, Cordy focuses his practice on white collar criminal defense, internal investigations, appellate work and major public/private development projects.

 Cordy previously served as associate justice of the Massachusetts Supreme Judicial Court.
 He has worked with judges from Mexico, Russia, China, Kosovo, Turkey, Uzbekistan, Ukraine, Afghanistan and other countries on issues relating to judicial ethics, rule of law principles and the American judicial system.
 He also served as chair of the Supreme Judicial Court Rules Committee, co-chair of the Supreme Judicial Court Judiciary-Media Committee and member of the Committee for Capital Planning for the Judicial System.